cedardevs/onestop/docs/README.md

 ## Navigating The Documentation
 OneStop has an enormous amount to offer, but it can be difficult to know how and where to get started with a project that has so many moving parts.
 With that in mind, we have laid out some navigational paths through our documentation based on the user type and project component.
+Additional information on the OneStop can be found in the [Architectural Overview](api/architectural-overview).

 ### User Types
 What's important to you when using OneStop varies significantly based on what you need to accomplish.
 Select the role below that most closely represents you to get started.